xma711/notebook/software_engineering/docker/README.md

 change docker daemon options
 -----------------------------

-in ubuntu 14.04, docker is managed by upstart.
+In ubuntu 14.04, docker is managed by upstart.

-the configuration file is at /etc/default/docker;
+The configuration file is at /etc/default/docker;
 therefore docker options can be modified by this file, and then restart docker

 btw upstart seems to use the /etc/init/docker.conf to start the docker daemon,